 The following three groups have been set up to to take the research initiative forward.

-Led by Dr Carsten Flohr
+Led by Prof. Carsten Flohr

 This group will identify the key clinical indicators to observe and study patients with moderate to severe atopic eczema with the aim of providing advanced diagnostics, drug efficacy, reactions and safety among other objectives.